Clyde Kennard: Fight for education

-Given his need to stay in Hattiesburg, Kennard sought to enroll at Mississippi Southern College, a state institution, in 1956, 1957 and 1959.
+Given his need to stay in Hattiesburg, Kennard sought to enroll at Mississippi Southern College, a state institution, in 1956, 1957, and 1959.
 It was still segregated despite the ruling by the US Supreme Court in Brown v.
 Board of Education (1954) that segregation of public schools was unconstitutional.
 Mississippi governor James P. Coleman offered to have the state pay Kennard's tuition elsewhere at a private college, but Kennard declined.
 He preferred that college as it was the closest to his home, a major factor given his family situation.

 On December 6, 1958, Kennard published a letter in the Hattiesburg American newspaper.
 He wrote that he was a "segregationist by nature" but "integrationist by choice."
-He gave a reasoned explanation as to why segregation in education was impractical and bound to be replaced by an integrated system.
+Kennard gave a reasoned explanation as to why segregation in education was impractical and bound to be replaced by an integrated system.

 Zack Van Landingham of the Mississippi State Sovereignty Commission, which ostensibly encouraged the state's public image but worked to suppress activists for civil rights, urged J. H. White, the African-American president of Mississippi Vocational College, to persuade Kennard to end his quest at Mississippi Southern College.
 When Kennard could not be dissuaded, Van Landingham and Dudley Connor, a Hattiesburg lawyer, collaborated to suppress his activism.
 Files from the Sovereignty Commission, which the state opened for public review in 1998, showed that its officials went to the extreme of considering forcing Kennard into an accident or bombing his car to stop his quest.
-Instead, they framed him for a criminal offense.
+Instead, they framed Kennard for a criminal offense.